oyegunmen/build-VTOL/readme.md

 Thrust equal to weight is practically useless for flight as it leaves no margin for control, wind resistance, or maneuvering.

-**Disk Loading**: Large propellers moving air slowly are more efficient than small propellers moving air quickly.
+**[Disk Loading](https://en.wikipedia.org/wiki/Disk_loading)**: Large propellers moving air slowly are more efficient than small propellers moving air quickly.
 This is why endurance drones use the largest props their frame allows.

 ### TWR Matrix
 A 2:1 TWR is the industry standard and "golden rule" for safe, stable, and controllable operation.
-It allows you to hover at 50% throttle, leaving a "safety buffer" for maneuvering and wind resistance.
+It allows hover at 50% throttle, leaving a "safety buffer" for maneuvering and wind resistance.

 | Application | Target TWR | Hover Throttle | Performance Characteristics |
 | :--- | :--- | :--- | :--- |